trekhleb/angular-library-seed/demo/README.md

 >
 > - `umd` folder contains Angular project that is being built and assembled in browser by [SystemJS](https://github.com/systemjs/systemjs).
 This demo project utilizes [UMD](https://github.com/umdjs/umd) bundle of your library.

 Demo-projects are created as an alternative to `npm link` command.
-You may simply delete this `demo` folder if you prefer to use [npm link](https://docs.npmjs.com/cli/link) instead to check how your library is being built.
+You may simply delete this `demo` folder if you prefer to use [yarn link](https://yarnpkg.com/en/docs/cli/link) instead to check how your library is being built.

 # Quick Start